-Community members are excited for more gathering places where special events, concerts and performances can take place.
+Community members want more gathering places where events, concerts and performances can take place.
 The City should optimize Front Street Plaza and the Civic Center for community gatherings, and ensure that attractive and diverse new public spaces are created as part of future transit-oriented development in the "Bowtie."
-These spaces may be compact and feature a greater proportion of hardscaped areas, and a strong connection to broad sidewalks, linear parkways, outdoor seating, restaurants and cafes, recreation and performance venues.
+These spaces may feature a greater proportion of hardscaped areas, and a strong connection to sidewalks, linear parkways, outdoor seating, restaurants and cafes, and performance venues.